tstibor/usbauxrelay/README.md

 CPU reset.
 ```

-## Debugging and Tracing AUX Packets
+## Tracing AUX Packets
 For tracing transmitted and received AUX packets attach the TX/RX pins of USB-TTL PL2303TA 3.3V cable to
 pins 0 and 1 of the MCU.
-The MCU uses soft serial communication for that purpose and the USART communication is already occupied for the AUX
+The MCU uses soft serial communication for tracing as the USART communication is already occupied for the AUX
 communication.
 In addition make sure the [PlatformIO](https://platformio.org/) config file platformio.ini contains *build_flags = '-DAUX_DEBUG'*, that is,
 ```
 [platformio]